s-araqayyum/mlops_a02/README.md

 - **Objective**: Extract news data including titles, descriptions, and URLs from [Dawn](https://www.dawn.com/) and [BBC](https://www.bbc.com/).
 - **Method**:
-  - Use Python `requests` to fetch webpage content.
+  - Use Python `requests` to fetch webpage content - Manual scroll-through of both websites showed the use of <title> and <meta name="description"> tags.
   - Parse HTML content with `BeautifulSoup` to extract necessary details.
   - Handle absolute and relative URLs to ensure consistency.
 - **Challenges**: